karkir0003/karkir0003/README.md

 - 🤝 I’m looking for help with [A cool web application with 12+ developers](DM me)

-- 👨‍💻 All of my projects are available at [github.com/karkir0003](github.com/karkir0003)
+- 👨‍💻 All of my projects are available at [github.com/karkir0003](github.com/karkir0003).
+An idea dump I made for future project ideas are [https://github.com/karkir0003/Idea-Dump](here)

 - 💬 Ask me about **python, data science, artificial intelligence, machine learning, deep learning, software engineering**